scoskey/m314/syllabus.md

 * Exam 2: Wednesday, March 18
 * Exam 3: Wednesday, May 6 from 2:30&ndash;4:30pm

-## Daily prep and classwork
+## Classwork

 You are expected to attend class, prepared to ask questions and discuss the material.
-Following each content discussion, we will begin working on homework problems as an in-class group activity.
-A small portion of your grade will be based on your attendance, attention, and collaboration on these activities.
+Following the discussion, we will start an in-class activity.
+A small portion of your grade will be based on attendance, attention, collaboration and completion of these activities.

 ## Homework